GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 Choose a creature which can perceive and understand you.
 It gets a 1d3 bonus to its defense against the next attack made against it before the end of the next round.

 ### 7) Faith in Friends
 You may use an action to grant another encouragement, giving them your Bravery feature until either one of you completes a long or full rest.
 You no longer benefit from Bravery during that time unless you remain within 1 yard of that creature.
+If you had any features that affected your Bravery, that ally gains those as well.

 ### 8) Supreme Authority
 Anytime you roll a die for commands, you may choose to increase the die level by a single step.
 Additionally, your Command Mark has its die level increased by 1 automatically.